 This article will help you understand the different methods on how to wire a single light switch.
 Read on to see which method applies to your application.
 Hopefully we can clarify it for you.

 As per 2018 current electrical code.
-You are required to have power running though the device box when planning on how to wire a single light switch.
+You are required to have power running through the device box when planning on how to wire a single light switch.
 Needed is a neutral or white wire present inside the switch box.
 This is common in all lights switches as many new devices need this neutral connection to work.

 10 Methods On How To Wire A Single Light Switch

 - How to wire a double pole switch